Basic Algorithm Templates

 41

-int n; // Number of vertices
+int n; // Total number of points

-int h[N], w[N], e[N], ne[N], idx; // Adjacency list to store all edges
+int h[N], w[N], e[N], ne[N], idx; // Adjacency list stores all edges

 {